INK-USC/CPL/README.md

     pcnn_dataset_base: base folder containing all relation extraction corpuses

-    pcnn_dataset_name: which to use
+    pcnn_dataset_name: which corpus dataset to use

     base_output_dir: what directory to save output to

     gfaw_dataset_base: base folder containing all KG data

-    gfaw_dataset: which to use
+    gfaw_dataset: which KG dataset to use

-    load_model: whether to load a previously trained model (MINERVA) first
+    load_model: whether to load a previously trained model (MINERVA) first; if there isn't any choose false/0

     load_pcnn_model: whether to load a previously trained PCNN model first